 - Providing inclusive early years practice where all staff are able to identify, understand and break down barriers to participation and belonging and create an ethos of equality - Consistently promoting the British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs to all practitioners, children and families in the setting.
-We value diversity and celebrate differences in children and families - Providing training and support around this subject to support staff understanding and confidence in challenging discriminatory practice - Challenging any observed instances of inequalities, discrimination and prejudice as they arise in play, conversation, books or other contexts from practitioners, children and families and follow this policy, as outlined below, to ensure that discriminatory behaviours against the protected characteristics are not tolerated within our setting - Ensuring all children and families have a sense of belonging and they can see themselves and their family's identity reflected in the setting - Expecting all staff in the nursery to be aware of and alert to any discriminatory behaviour, stereotyping, bias or bullying taking place in person or via an online arena - Expecting all staff to intervene firmly and quickly to prevent any discriminatory behaviour or bullying, including behaviour from parents and other staff members - Expecting all staff to treat any allegation seriously and report it to the nursery manager.
+We value diversity and celebrate differences in children and families - Providing training and support around this subject to support staff understanding and confidence in challenging discriminatory practice, including understanding

+- that harassment of any kind, is subjective and so depends on how the behaviour makes someone feel.
+Training ensures staff understand this in order to create a culture of zero tolerance towards sexual harassment in the workplace - Ensure a zero-tolerance approach is actually taken by challenging any observed instances of inequalities, discrimination and prejudice as they arise in play, conversation, books or other contexts from practitioners, children and families and follow this policy, as outlined below, to ensure that discriminatory behaviours against the protected characteristics are not tolerated within our setting - Ensuring all children and families have a sense of belonging and they can see themselves and their family's identity reflected in the setting - Expecting all staff in the nursery to be aware of and alert to any discriminatory behaviour, stereotyping, bias or bullying taking place in person or via an online arena - Expecting all staff to intervene firmly and quickly to prevent any discriminatory behaviour or bullying, including behaviour from parents and other staff members - Expecting all staff to intervene in the case of third-party harassment, reporting issues to the Nursery Manager and/or reporting criminal acts to the police; we have an anonymous reporting procedure for sexual harassment - Expecting all staff to treat any allegation seriously and report it to the nursery manager.
 Investigating and recording each incident in detail as accurately as possible and making this record available for inspection by staff, inspectors and parents where appropriate, on request.
 The nursery manager is responsible for ensuring that incidents are handled appropriately and sensitively and recorded appropriately.
 Any patterns of behaviour should be noted.
-Perpetrator's and victim's initials may be used in the record.

-- Ensuring any online bullying or discriminatory behaviour is tackled immediately - Informing the parents of the child(ren) who are perpetrators and/or victims of the incident and of the outcome, where an allegation is substantiated following an investigation - Excluding or dismissing any individuals who display continued discriminatory behaviour or bullying, but such steps will only be taken when other strategies have failed to modify behaviour.
+Perpetrator's and victim's initials may be used in the record. - Ensuring any online bullying or discriminatory behaviour is tackled immediately - Informing the parents of the child(ren) who are perpetrators and/or victims of the incident and of the outcome, where an allegation is substantiated following an investigation - Excluding or dismissing any individuals who display continued discriminatory behaviour or bullying, but such steps will only be taken when other strategies have failed to modify behaviour.
 This includes any employees where any substantiated allegation after investigation leads to disciplinary procedures (please see the Disciplinary procedures).